RLOpensource/IMPALA-Distributed-Tensorflow/README.md

 ## Information

-* These results are from only 20 threads.
+* These results are from only 32 threads.
+* A total of 32 CPUs were used, 4 environments were configured for each game type, and a total of 8 games were learned.
 * Tensorflow Implementation
+* Use DQN model to inference action
 * Use distributed tensorflow to implement Actor
-* Training with 2 hours
+* Training with 1 day
 * Same parameter of [paper](https://arxiv.org/abs/1802.01561)
 ```
 start learning rate = 0.0006